bgillins/Lyricist/frontend/README.md

 npm run dev
 ```

 Then open [http://localhost:3000](http://localhost:3000) in your browser.
 The home page loads the lyric canvas, a revision feed, and a GPT collaborator dock.
 Click any timestamp in the history rail to preview that revision; hit **Restore** to stage it, and press **Save** to capture tweaks.
-Use the chat dock on the right to request changes—the assistant answers with commentary bullets plus a GitHub-style diff of the suggested lyrics so you can review before applying.
+Use the chat dock on the right to request changes—the assistant answers with commentary bullets plus GitHub-style diffs.
+Each option has a **Preview in Canvas** button that swaps only the matching sections (e.g., Chorus) so the rest of the song stays untouched.

 ## Notes